Nirav-919/Prime-Estate/README.md

 # Prime Estate

 This project is a Real Estate application developed using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-It also used Tailwind CSS for styling, Vite for build tooling, and React Redux for state management.
+It also uses Tailwind CSS for styling, Vite for build tooling, and React Redux for state management.

 The application allows users to browse through listings, filter properties based on various criteria, view property details, and contact agents for further inquiries.

 ## Features

-1. **User Authentication:** Users can sign up and log in securely to access personalized features.
+1. **User Authentication:** Users can sign up and log in securely to access personalized features.The users can also sign in through their google account.
-2. **Property Listings:** Display a list of available properties fetched from the backend.Users can view property details, including images, description, price and amenities.
+2. **Property Listings:** Display a list of available properties fetched from the backend.Users can view property details, including images,location, description, price and amenities.
 3. **Filtering and Sorting:** Implemented filtering options to allow users to refine property listings based on amenities, offers and property type.
 Sorting options enable users to arrange listings by price and time.
 4. **Search Functionality:** Users can search for properties using keywords or specific criteria.
 5. **Agent Contact:** Users can contact agents for inquiries or property viewings.
 Integration with email for communication.